Professional wrestling in the United Kingdom: Joint Promotions

-Television
+1950s: Introduction of British wrestling to television audiences

 But while titles had some success, it was television that took British wrestling to the next level.
 The first show aired on ABC and ATV (the weekend franchise holders on ITV) on 9 November 1955, featuring Francis St Clair Gregory (9 times Cornish wrestling heavyweight title holder and father of Tony St Clair) versus Mike Marino and Cliff Beaumont versus Bert Royal live from West Ham baths.
-The show was successful, and wrestling became a featured attraction every Saturday afternoon from Autumn to Spring each year.
-In 1964, it went full-time as part of the World of Sport show.
+The show was successful, and wrestling became a featured attraction every Saturday afternoon from autumn to spring each year.
+In 1964, it went full-time as part of the World of Sport sports compilation programme.

-Televised wrestling allowed wrestlers to become household names and allowing personality to get a wrestler over just as much as size.
+Televised wrestling allowed wrestlers to become household names and allowed personality and skill to get a wrestler over just as much as size.
 The exposure of wrestling on television proved the ultimate boost to the live event business as wrestling became part of mainstream culture.
 By the mid-1960s, Joint Promotions had doubled their live event schedule to somewhere in the region of 4,500 shows a year.
 Every town of note had a show at least once a month, and at some points more than 30 cities had a weekly date.

 The style of wrestling at the time was unique – not only in terms of the rule system, but also for the strong emphasis on clean technical wrestling.
 Heels made up a minority of the roster, with most shows containing an abnormally high proportion of clean sportsmanly matches between two "blue-eyes" (as faces were known backstage in the UK).
-This would remain the case for several decades to come.
-Gimmick matches were a rarity, midget wrestling failed to catch on, while women were banned by the Greater London Council until the late 1970s.
+This continued for several decades.
+Gimmick matches were a rarity, and midget wrestling failed to catch on, while women were banned by the Greater London Council until the late 1980s.
 Tag wrestling, however, did prove to be popular, with televised tag matches happening a mere eight or so times a year to keep them special.

 The success of wrestling on television did however create a better opportunity for the independent groups.
-The opposition to Joint came from the Australian–born promoter, Paul Lincoln.
+The opposition to Joint came from the Australian-born promoter, Paul Lincoln.
 Having promoted shows in the 1950s with himself in the main event as masked heel Doctor Death, Lincoln led a consortium of independent promoters under the British Wrestling Federation (BWF) whose name was used for a rival championship, built around Heavyweight champion Bert Assirati who split away from Joint Promotions in 1958 while still champion.
 Although Joint Promotions considered the title vacant and held a tournament for a new champion (won by Billy Joyce), Assirati continued to claim it within the BWF.